JSchillinger/hiveup-hiveup-coding-challenge/README.md

 Submission and Deadline
 -----------------------------------------------------------------------------------------

-There is no set deadline for the completion of this task, but prompt responses are much appreciated.
-As the positions are limited and very competitive...
+As the positions are limited and very competitive please send in your code to us as soon as possible.

 Binary Calculator